 Diagnostic Imaging Services

-Coastal Orthopedics is pleased to offer state-of-the-art diagnostic imaging services for our patients, including digital x-rays, MRIs, and arthrograms.
+Coastal Orthopedics is pleased to offer state-of-the-art diagnostic imaging services for our patients, including digital x-rays, MRI, and arthrograms.

 Digital x-rays are superior to traditional film x-rays because they provide larger, clearer, color-enhanced images that result in a more accurate diagnosis.
 The newly implemented digital imaging plates allow for faster and easier positioning, which can lead to less stress for injured or ill patients.
 X-ray is available at each of our clinic locations.